 Please click on the link at the bottom each page to access DfE Performance tables for St. Peter’s School.

 |% of children that achieved the expected Standard and above||% of children working at a greater depth (achieving a high level of attainment)|

 |Reading, writing, maths and science||88%||–||–||–|

 Progress between Key Stage 1 and Key Stage 2

 To measure progress, we use a ‘Value Added’ system.
 To achieve expected progress, children will get a score of ‘0’.
 A score greater than 0 shows better than expected progress.
 A score less than 0 shows less than expected progress.

-Average ‘Scale Scores’ for St. Peter’s School in the end of Key Stage 2 Assessments
+Average ‘Scale Scores’ for St. Peter’s School in the end of Key Stage 2 Assessments for 2018

 You can view our performance against that of other local schools by clicking on the link below, or alternatively, clicking the ‘Department For Education’ logo at the bottom of every page.